johannschopplich/nuxt-prepare/README.md

 })
 ```

-> [!NOTE]
+> [!TIP]
-> You can run as many prepare scripts as you want – add them to the `prepareKit.scripts` module configuration.
+> You can run as many prepare scripts as you want – add them to the `prepare.scripts` module configuration.

 ## 💻 Development